wendley/gr-ieee802-15-4/README.md

 Open examples/ieee802_15_4_PHY.grc in gnuradio-companion and generate (hotkey F5) the flow graph.
 This installs the hierarchical block in your home, where gnuradio-companion can find it (typically ~/.grc_gnuradio).

+# Checking you installation

+As a first step I recommend to test the `examples/transceiver.grc` flow graph.
+If everything works as intended you should see...

+## Troubleshooting

+If GRC complains that it can't find some blocks (other than performance counters and hierarchical blocks) like

+    >>> Error: etc.
+    >>> Error: etc.

 ### Usage

 Open the `examples/transceiver.grc` flow graph with gnuradio-companion and check if all blocks are connected.
 Enable either the UHD blocks to interface with real hardware or the Packet Pad block to loop back the samples.
 Open some Rime connections and connect messages sources or Socket PDUs.
 You can easily connect to the Socket PDU blocks with netcat.
 Netcat can be started for example with